homiedopie/beberlei.de/drafts/decoupling_applications_with_domain_event.rst

 - Some orders require creating accounts in different remote systems
 - If the user has not confirmed his email yet he should receive an opt-in mail instead.
-- If the user confirms his optin mail, all outstanding remote accounts are created.
+- If the user confirms his opt-in mail, all outstanding remote accounts are created.

 You can build all the steps into a single batch processing service.
 This will